Treasurer/Director of Finance

 Neal DeLaurentis joined the Open Society Institute in 1998 as a Program Manager in the Economic and Business Development Network Program.
 He is currently a Vice President at SEDF, overseeing a number of portfolio companies in Eastern Europe and West Africa.
 He serves on the boards of directors of several SEDF portfolio companies.
 Previously, DeLaurentis was a Program Manager at Partners in Economic Reform, a USAID-funded project working in the coal mining regions of Russia, Ukraine and Kazakhstan.
 He was also part of the first group of Peace Corps Volunteers in Russia, focusing on small business development and municipal infrastructure issues.
 Additionally, he has worked in community banking focusing on small and medium enterprise lending.
 DeLaurentis has a BS in Finance from Villanova University and an MPA from the University of New Hampshire.

-Thomas Heck joined SEDF as a Junior Analyst in 2012.
-He provides program support, including analyzing financial statements and evaluating political and economic risk, to monitor current investments.
-He also assists in researching and developing new projects, particularly in French-speaking countries.
-Heck is fluent in French, German, and English and has an IB in Economics with Honors from the Lycée Français de New York, a BA in Political Science and History with Honors from McGill University, and an MSc in Political Science and Economics with Honors from the London School of Economics.
+Thomas Fitzgerald Heck joined SEDF in January 2012.
+He provides program support, including investment proposal evaluation, risk assessment and portfolio monitoring with a focus on SEDF’s investments in Palestine, Haiti, and Eastern Europe.
+Previously, Heck interned at Rodman & Renshaw Investment Banking and at the French Trade Commission, where he provided corporate finance services to emerging European maritime companies and market research analysis to French firms seeking financing from US investors respectively.
+Heck is fluent in French, German, and English and has an IB in Economics with Honors from the Lycée Français de New York, a BA in International Political Economy, History, and Business Management with Honors from McGill University, and an MSc in Political Science and Economics with Honors from the London School of Economics.

 Fawzia Naqvi - Vice President